cran-task-views/Optimization/Optimization.md

     or discrete optimization problems.
 And `r pkg("emoa")` has a collection of building blocks for the design and analysis of evolutionary multiobjective optimization algorithms.
+-   Package `r pkg("MaOEA")` provides an interface to the Python package pygmo which can solve constrained, unconstrained, single objective, multiple objective, continuous and integer optimization problems, stochastic and deterministic problems.
 -   CMA-ES by N. Hansen, global optimization procedure using a covariance matrix adapting evolutionary strategy, is implemented in several packages: In packages `r pkg("cmaes")` and